Belle Isle Park: James Scott Memorial Fountain

-The James Scott Memorial Fountain is a monument located in Belle Isle Park, in Detroit, Michigan.
+The James Scott Memorial Fountain is a monument located in Belle Isle Park.
 Designed by architect Cass Gilbert and sculptor Herbert Adams, the fountain was completed in 1925 at a cost of $500,000.
 The lower bowl has a diameter of 510 ft (160 m) and the central spray reaches 125 ft (38 m).
 The fountain honors the controversial James Scott, who left $200,000 to the City of Detroit for a fountain in tribute to himself.